sauerduels/website/index.md

 ## Contribute

 The easiest way to contribute is to participate.
 We need players, and without your participation, we could not exist.
-We also appreciate any feedback or suggestions you may have.
+We are also looking for referees to help out during tournament days, if you think you want to help out, don't be afraid to contact us using the Discord link provided above.